Why is iron so important? article image

 Tips and advice

-A good intake of vitamin C will help your body absorb more of the iron you get.
+A good intake of vitamin C helps your body absorb more of the iron you take in.
 The reason is that vitamin C converts iron from the diet into a form that is easier for the body to absorb.
-Food with a high iron content is, for example, liver pie, black pudding, meat, fish, eggs, but also in vegetables such as spinach, dried apricots, nuts and legumes.
-The form of iron found in animal foods is better absorbed by the body than iron from plant-based foods, so intake of vitamin C is especially important for increased absorption.
+Foods with a high iron content include liver pâté, black pudding, meat, fish, eggs, but also in vegetables such as spinach, dried apricots, nuts and legumes.
+The form of iron found in animal foods is absorbed better by the body than iron from plant-based foods, so intake of vitamin C is especially important for increased absorption.